shashankkatte/golang-playground/README.md

 To dig deeper into GO lang concepts we will be building out a simple app that deals a deck of cards

-Refer to the souece code inside **02_go_cards** it comes with its own README for deeper explanations.
+Refer to the source code inside **02_go_cards** it comes with its own README for deeper explanations.